-(APPROVED BY THE GRADUATE COUNCIL, November 30, 2016)
+(APPROVED BY THE GRADUATE COUNCIL, February 13, 2019)

-- When a graduate student or faculty member has a complaint about the performance or behavior of a faculty member directly related to their responsibilities as a Graduate Faculty member, the first course of action should be to try to resolve the complaint directly with the faculty member.
+- When a graduate student or faculty member has a complaint about the performance or behavior of a faculty member directly related to their responsibilities as a Graduate Program Faculty member, the first course of action should be to try to resolve the complaint directly with the faculty member.

-- If the student/faculty member is unable to resolve the complaint with the Graduate Faculty member, then an oral or written complaint should be delivered to the unit head and/or the departmental graduate coordinator.
+- If the student/faculty member is unable to resolve the complaint with the Graduate Program Faculty member, then an oral or written complaint should be delivered to the unit head and/or the departmental graduate coordinator.

-- The unit head and/or graduate coordinator must investigate the complaint and work with the student/faculty member making the complaint (complainant) and the Graduate Faculty member.
+- The unit head and/or graduate coordinator must investigate the complaint and work with the student/faculty member making the complaint (complainant) and the Graduate Program Faculty member.

-- The unit head and/or graduate coordinator must provide a written summary to the complainant and to the Graduate Faculty member against whom the complaint was made of the outcome of their investigation of the complaint and of the recommendations made to resolve the issue.
-A copy of this letter will be placed in the personnel file of the Graduate Faculty member.
+- The unit head and/or graduate coordinator must provide a written summary to the complainant and to the Graduate Program Faculty member against whom the complaint was made of the outcome of their investigation of the complaint and of the recommendations made to resolve the issue.
+A copy of this letter will be placed in the personnel file of the Graduate Program Faculty member.

 - If the unit head and/or graduate coordinator are unable to resolve the issue, then they must appoint a committee to investigate the complaint.
-The committee will consist of three Graduate Faculty members, at least one of whom must be from outside the unit.
+The committee will consist of three Graduate Program Faculty members, at least one of whom must be from outside the unit.

 If the complainant is not satisfied with the resolutions provided by the unit head and/or the graduate coordinator, then they can make a written request to the unit head and/or graduate coordinator for the formation of a committee to investigate the complaint.
-A committee consisting of three Graduate Faculty members (at least one of whom must be from outside the unit) must be appointed in response to this request.
+A committee consisting of three Graduate Program Faculty members (at least one of whom must be from outside the unit) must be appointed in response to this request.

 - The appointed committee must convene to review the complaint and to meet with all affected parties and provide a written assessment to the unit head and/or graduate coordinator with recommendations for necessary action.
-A copy of this letter will also be provided to the complainant and the Graduate Faculty member against whom the complaint has been made, and a copy will be placed in the personnel file of the Graduate Faculty member.
+A copy of this letter will also be provided to the complainant and the Graduate Program Faculty member against whom the complaint has been made, and a copy will be placed in the personnel file of the Graduate Program Faculty member.

-- In response to the recommendation from the committee, the unit head and/or graduate coordinator may initiate procedures for re-evaluation of the Graduate Faculty status of the faculty member against whom the complaint has been made.
+- In response to the recommendation from the committee, the unit head and/or graduate coordinator may initiate procedures for re-evaluation of the Graduate Program Faculty status of the faculty member against whom the complaint has been made.

-- The outcome of the Graduate Faculty vote together with a letter from the unit head and/or graduate coordinator and all documentation associated with the recommendation will be forwarded to the dean of the college/school.
+- The outcome of the Graduate Program Faculty vote together with a letter from the unit head and/or graduate coordinator and all documentation associated with the recommendation will be forwarded to the dean of the college/school.

 - The dean of the college/school will forward this information together with a letter of recommendation to the dean of the Graduate School.

 - The dean of the Graduate School will forward the information or review to the Appeals Committee of the Graduate Council.
 The committee will provide a recommendation to the dean, who will render a decision and notify all parties as to the resolution of the matter.
-If the decision results in revocation of Graduate Faculty status, then the dean will work with the academic unit to develop a plan of action that will allow the faculty member to reapply for Graduate Faculty status.
+If the decision results in revocation of Graduate Program Faculty status, then the dean will work with the academic unit to develop a plan of action that will allow the faculty member to reapply for Graduate Program Faculty status.

-- If Graduate Faculty status is revoked, the faculty member has the right to make an appeal against the decision to the Provost.
-This appeal must be made in writing within 14 days of the dean of the Graduate School providing notification of the removal of Graduate Faculty status.
-The Provost is the final arbiter of the decision to revoke Graduate Faculty status.
+- If Graduate Program Faculty status is revoked, the faculty member has the right to make an appeal against the decision to the Provost.
+This appeal must be made in writing within 14 days of the dean of the Graduate School providing notification of the removal of Graduate Program Faculty status.
+The Provost is the final arbiter of the decision to revoke Graduate Program Faculty status.

-All investigations into complaints against Graduate Faculty must be dealt with expeditiously.
-Normally, there should be no more than 30 days between the presentation of the complaint and resolution of a complaint or, if necessary, a vote by the Graduate Faculty in the academic unit on the Graduate Faculty status of the faculty member against whom the complaint was made.
+All investigations into complaints against Graduate Program Faculty must be dealt with expeditiously.
+Normally, there should be no more than 30 days between the presentation of the complaint and resolution of a complaint or, if necessary, a vote by the Graduate Program Faculty in the academic unit on the Graduate Program Faculty status of the faculty member against whom the complaint was made.
 If efforts are ongoing to informally resolve the complaint, the unit head and/or graduate coordinator may extend the time for formal review of the complaint.

 Both the faculty member and the complainant have the right to seek the advice of an attorney, but attorneys are not authorized to participate in the dispute resolution process.